jim2ola/iris_dataset/README.md

 ### Prediction (Unsupervised)

 As mentioned above, we will be using **Kmeans Clustering** for the demonstration of classifying the iris dataset.
 We will also be using some common machine learning metrics that will help us gauge the performance of our model.
-In the end, we achieved a model accuracy of 96.67% in 0.117s runtime with only PetalLengthCm.
+In the end, we achieved a model accuracy of 96.67% in 0.117s runtime with only PetalLengthCm and PetalWidthCm.
 Note here that cross-validation is not suitable for this application.

 #### To Run Prediction
 ```code